wri/gfw-mapbuilder-georspo/DEPLOY.md

 ### Deploying a build
 > If you need to configure the build or update the process for how it works, read this section

+NOTE: Current deployment goes to the `gh-pages` branch into the phase-2 folder until it becomes tested enough to be in production.

 #### Standard deployment
 Just run the following command and copy the contents of the dist directory to your webserver.
 ```shell